hipe/tmx/zerk/doc/issues/036-singular-plural-across-modalities.md

     because it clutters the generated UI. there should only appear to be (and actually be) one.

-    here we see a mandatory #masking: we omit entirely the plural form. when the formal node is expressed in the option parser, it should work in the expected way, pushing to the same array with each invocation. when expressed in the arguments, well, etc.
+    here we see a mandatory #mode-tweaking: we omit entirely the plural form. when the formal node is expressed in the option parser, it should work in the expected way, pushing to the same array with each invocation. when expressed in the arguments, well, etc.